-- Hands-on experience on troubleshooting application issues in high-speed, virtualized infrastructures.
+- Hands-on experience on troubleshooting application issues in high-speed networks (virtualized and non-virtualized).

-- A 60-day working installation of Savvius Omnipeek Enterprise.
+- A 2-weeks working installation of the NPM/APM solution called PVX.

 This allows you to start monitoring/troubleshooting applications in your own network.

-As mentioned previously, this is a real hands-on, technical training designed for server- and network experts (i.e. architects and engineers) responsible for assuring that applications and their underlying infrastructure runs like clockwork.
+As mentioned previously, this is a real hands-on, technical training designed for server- and network specialists (i.e. architects and engineers) responsible for assuring applications, servers and networks run like clockwork.

 The majority of the day is spent on analyzing packet captures with VoIP, web and database traffic.
 To get the most out of this training we strongly recommend a laptop with the following capabilities: